NaitLee/Cat-Printer/development.md

 And don't put too-big files, especially binary.
 Not everyone have good connection to GitHub.

 Same applies to most feature-bloated 3rd party libraries.
-In our case you should try your best to avoid introducing more dependencies.
+In our case you should try your best to avoid introducing more dev dependencies.
+Tip: it's reasonable to use (invoke) a tool that is already on the system, or always accepted by users / very easy to install